plai-group/simple-cnaps/simple-cnaps-src/README.md

     For Simple AR-CNAPS:
     ```cd src; python src/run_simple_cnaps.py --data_path $RECORDS --feature_adaptation film+ar --mode test -m ../best_simple_ar_cnaps.pt```

-    Note that while the parameters are the same, since for testing, we sample a set of tasks from each dataset, variations may be seen in terms of reproducing results.
+    Note that while the parameters are the same, since for testing, we sample a set of tasks from each dataset, minor variations may be seen in terms of reproducing results.
 That said, the discrepancies should be within the confidence intervals provided and should still match the referenced results considering statistical significance.

 3. If you would like to train/test the models from scratch, use the following two commands: